Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 What Is a Highway Safety Corridor and Why Does Richmond Have One?

 Virginia’s Highway Safety Corridor program identifies specific stretches of interstate where crashes happen far more frequently than the state average.
-To qualify for this designation, a road segment must meet strict criteria set by VDOT, including:
+VDOT gives this designation for roads that have the following:

 - Crash rate exceeding regional averages for all vehicles